odbaruch/Raise-Status/content/issues/2024-02-01-slow-first-drafts-with-dynamic_subject-model.md

 severity: disrupted
 ---
 *Investigating* - Some users with the dynamic_subject model implemented may experience a delay in automatic First Drafts sending this morning.
 Raise's engineering team is currently investigating the cause of the slowdown.

+*Update* - AWS is experiencing slowdowns overall this morning.
+Raise engineering is still investigating the root cause.